Jon Bond: Career

-In 1987, at the age of 29, Jon Bond co-founded Kirshenbaum Bond + Partners, a New York City advertising agency that pioneered guerilla marketing techniques including sidewalk advertising, popup stores, and other forms of what would eventually come to be known as viral marketing.
-The firm became the largest independently held agency in the United States, with clients including BMW, Target, Citi, Capital One, Tommy Hilfiger, Victoria's Secret, Verizon, AT&T, Snapple, and Delta Air Lines, among others.
+In 1987 Jon Bond co-founded Kirshenbaum Bond + Partners, a New York City advertising agency that used guerilla marketing techniques including sidewalk advertising and popup stores.
+The firm became the largest independently held agency in the United States, with clients including BMW, Target, Citi, Capital One, Tommy Hilfiger, Victoria's Secret, Verizon, AT&T, Snapple, and Delta Air Lines.
 At the time of its sale to MDC Partners in 2009, the firm had billings of $1BB.
-New York Magazine profiled Kirshenbaum + Bond in 1987, two months after its creation, the firm was featured in a 2005 episode of Paris and Nicole Hilton's The Simple Life, and it was referenced in the 2007 film Perfect Stranger.
+New York Magazine profiled Kirshenbaum + Bond in 1987, two months after its creation, the firm was featured in a 2005 episode of Paris Hilton and Nicole Richie's The Simple Life, and it was referenced in the 2007 film Perfect Stranger.

-In 1996, Bond went on to co-found iballs, one of the first digital media agencies, which was sold to Avenue A, which was then acquired by Microsoft.
-In 2011, he became the CEO of Big Fuel Communications, a marketing, content distribution, and social media company that served clients including GM, Gatorade, T-Mobile, McDonald's, Budweiser, Yahoo! and more.
+In 1996, Bond went on to co-found iballs, a digital media agencies, which was sold to Avenue A, which was then acquired by Microsoft.
+In 1997, Bond published Under the Radar, co-written with colleague Richard Kirshenbaum.
+The book was translated into five languages.

+In 2011, he became the CEO of Big Fuel Communications, a marketing, content distribution, and social media company with clients including GM, Gatorade, T-Mobile, McDonald's, Budweiser, and Yahoo!.
 The company was acquired by Publicis in 2012.

-Bond is currently the "Chief Tomorroist" at Tomorro LLC, a company that provides financial and strategic advice for new and growing businesses of high potential value.
+As of 2019, Bond was the "Chief Tomorroist" at Tomorro LLC, a company that provides financial and strategic advice.

 Following the Sandy Hook Elementary School shooting in December 2012, he and his wife, Rebecca, founded Evolve, an organization intended to facilitate dialogue between opposing sides of the debate over gun ownership.

-Bond has appeared on CNN, The Today Show, and 20/20, and played a central role in the Fox News network special Sex, Lies and Advertising.
-In 2010, he gave the keynote speech at the National Association of Broadcasters' Advertiser Luncheon.
-He has been featured in Forbes Online and Ad Age.
-He also appeared in the 2011 Morgan Spurlock film The Greatest Movie Ever Sold.

 Bond is an advisor for Appinions Inc., DataXu, Metamorphic Ventures, and Smarterer, Inc. He has served as a board member of the AAAA (American Association of Advertising Agencies), Ad Council, and AdWeek, and was the chairman of the board of Worldwide Partners, the world's largest network of independent ad agencies.
 He was named #4 in Adweek's "Agency Executive of the Decade" in 2010.